tinacious/colour-swatches/README.md

 ![Screenshot](screenshot.png)

-## Usage
+## Development

-1. Clone the repo
+Clone the repository.

+Get the development environment setup:

+    npm install
+    bower install
+    grunt server

-2. Change the branding in the footer to your own
+Change the branding in the footer to your own.

-3. Add colours in the `main.js` file:
+Add colours in the `main.js` file:

 ```js
 $scope.colours = [